BuvinJT/distbuilder/docs/QtCpp.md

 On Linux, you may wish to pass a value for the `askPassPath` argument.
 That is needed to invoke the function from a non-tty gui context.
-The value should define the path to a "ask password" utility e.g. "OpenSSH Askpass"
+The value should define the path to an "ask password" utility e.g. "OpenSSH Askpass"

+### renameExe

+In some contexts, it is desirable to rename the exe which was built by QMake, when it comes time to package and distribute it.
+This is a primitive convenience function for that purpose.
+Using the `args` object, i.e. [qmakeArgs](#qmakeArgs), passed to it to determine the old and new path, the orginal executable will simply be renamed (i.e. literally - on the file system) and the `exePath` attribute of `args` will be revised to reflect the change.
+This takes place within `qmakeInit`, allowing the rest of the subsequent configurations and processes to remain oblivious to this initialization task.

 ### qmakeMasterConfigFactory, qmakePackageConfigFactory

 You may bypass the `qmakeInit` function, and call either of these functions directly to generate the corresponding ConfigFactory.
-Both of the functions take an optional argument called `args`, which is the product of a call to `parse_args()` from an
-[ArgParse](https://docs.python.org/3/library/argparse.html) object.
-If that is not provided, those values will be collected via the standard mechanism.
+Both of the functions take an optional argument called `args`, which is the product of a call to `parse_args()` from an [ArgParse](https://docs.python.org/3/library/argparse.html) object.
+If that is not provided, those values will be collected via the default command line mechanism.

-### qmakeArgs, qmakeArgParser

-If overwriting the standard `qmakeInit` function, you may call either of these functions directly, in order to subsequently call `qmakeMasterConfigFactory` and/or `qmakePackageConfigFactory`. `qmakeArgs()` directly collects the required parameters from the script arguments.
-In contrast, `qmakeArgParser` returns a raw [ArgParse](https://docs.python.org/3/library/argparse.html) object, which may be *customized* to collect additional / alternate script arguments.

-### QtCppConfig:
+### QtCppConfig

-This class is used for Qt C++ integration.
-It is employed by a [ConfigFactory](HighLevel.md#configfactory) when producing a package for a Qt C++ program.
+This class is used for low level Qt C++ packaging configurations.
+You will NOT likely need to maniuplate this type of class directly, but it is included in this documentation for the sake of completeness.

+This type of object is owned by a [ConfigFactory](HighLevel.md#configfactory), and (as a product of that) by a [QtIfwPackage](ConfigClasses.md#qtifwpackage) object.
+It is ultimately employed by the [buildInstaller](LowLevel.md#buildinstaller) function, normally invoked via a [Process Class](HighLevel.md#process-classes).

 Constructor:

     QtCppConfig( qtBinDirPath, exeCompiler, qmlScrDirPath=None )

 Attributes: